marine-cytometry/marine-cytometry.github.io/content/home.md

 ---

-MarCy's novel flow technology offers advantages beyond marine biology.
+MarCy's novel flow technology offers advantages in small particle analysis beyond marine biology.
 The company actively explores novel applications with leading scientists.
 MarCy scientists have participated in field trials off the west coast of South America, over the Atacama trench, in the Arctic and in time series near Hawaii and Bermuda.

 {{ gallery(images=[
 "/images/sea/sea_0.jpg",